snair94/Image_masking/README.md

-Image Masking – AI Challenge Brief 2
+AI Challenge Brief 2 – Plus Also Studios
+Image Masking
 This project is a semantic segmentation web app that allows users to upload a product image, provide a text prompt to identify an item within the image, and apply a solid-colored mask to the segmented region.
 The user can download the masked image or the binary mask.
 Built using Gradio and the CLIPSeg model by CIDAS.
 ________________________________________Features